a11yproject/a11yproject.com/src/posts/how-to-dialogs-vs-modals.md

 	- howto
 ---

 A "modal" or "dialog" is a window that appears on top of a site's content.
-It's meant to capture people's attention, and may even require interaction before it can be dismissed.
+It draws attention and may require interaction before the user can dismiss it.

-Many people may also be familiar with it being called a "pop-up".
-The words "modal" and "dialog" may seem interchangeable, but they are two different components that require different accessibility approaches.
-Let's review what these differences are.
+People often know these as pop-ups.
+They also use the words “modal” and “dialog” as if they mean the same thing, but these terms describe different components and follow different accessibility rules.
+Below is a breakdown of how they differ.

 ## Interaction differences

-The difference between a "modal dialog" and a "non-modal dialog" is that a modal dialog blocks interaction with the site content behind it.
-A translucent full-screen background color will usually appear behind the modal-dialog to emphasize this.
+A modal dialog blocks interaction with the rest of the page.
+A translucent full-screen background often appears behind it to make this clear.

-A non-modal dialog does not have a translucent background, and it does not block interaction with the site's content behind it.
+A non-modal dialog does not block interaction with the page and does not include a translucent background.

 ### Examples of modal dialog uses

-A modal dialog is useful for informing people of critical information, collecting required details or confirming irreversible actions.
+Modal dialogs are useful for informing people of critical information or confirming required actions.
 Some examples are:

-- Confirming destructive actions like before deleting data permanently.
+- Confirming destructive actions, such as deleting data.
 - Collecting required payment details for checkout.
-- Showing critical warnings and alerts.
+- Displaying critical warnings and alerts.
-- Asking to acknowledge or agree to legal terms before proceeding.
+- Asking users to agree to legal terms.
-- A login form to view content only accessible to those who are logged in.

-Since this kind of dialog blocks interaction with the rest of the page and can feel disruptive, it's best to use modal dialogs for sharing really important information and to implement them sparingly.
+- Showing a login form when access requires authentication.

+Because a modal dialog interrupts the page, it should be used sparingly.

 ### Examples of non-modal dialog uses

-A non-modal dialog is useful for sharing optional information and choices.
+Non-modal dialogs are useful for optional information and choices.
 Some examples are:

-- For newsletter signups.
+- Newsletter signups.
-- For help text or tool tips.
+- Help text or tooltips.
-- To offer optional settings and preferences.
+- Optional settings and preferences.
-- To advertise a product or sale.
+- Product, event, or sale announcements.

 ## Keyboard behavior differences

 Keyboard behavior differs between the two kinds of dialogs.
 Here is how each differ and where both dialogs should have the same keyboard behavior:

-**Modal dialog**
+**Modal dialogs**
-- Maintains keyboard focus.
-None of the content behind should be focusable unless the modal dialog has been closed.
+- Keep keyboard focus inside the dialog.
+People should not be able to focus on any content behind it.
-- When the modal dialog is opened, the [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/autofocus) attribute should be added to the element we expect people to interact with immediately.
+- When the dialog is open, focus should move to the element users need first.
+The [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/autofocus) attribute is helpful for this.

-In most cases, `autofocus` is added to the close button, but depending on the modal dialog's content, that might not be the best user experience.

-**Non-modal dialog**
+**Non-modal dialogs**
-- Does not maintain keyboard focus.
-Meaning we can focus in and out of the dialog and are not blocked from content behind it.
+- Do not trap keyboard focus.
+Users can move focus into and out of the dialog.
-- Once the dialog loses focus, it should automatically close.
+- The dialog should close automatically when it loses focus.
-- The `esc` key should close the dialog.
+- Pressing the `esc` key should close the dialog.

-**Both dialog types**
+**Behaviors shared by both**
-- Focus should automatically move into the dialog once it's triggered.
+- Focus should move into the dialog once it's triggered.
-- When a modal dialog is closed or a non-modal dialog loses focus, focus should return to the element that triggered it.
+- When a dialog is closed, focus should return to the triggering element.
-- If the dialog is not triggered by an element, when the dialog closes, focus should return to the previously focused element from before the dialog was active.
+- If there was no trigger, focus should return to the element that was focused before the dialog opened.

-## How to implement a dialog
+## How to create a dialog

-The [dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog) gives developers an easier way to create dialogs and can be used to create both modal and non-modal dialogs.
+The [dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog) makes it easier to create both modal and non-modal dialogs.
-The `dialog` element also offers out of the box accessibility features that would otherwise be implemented manually.
-Here are the benefits to using this element:
+It includes several built-in features that developers would otherwise need to add manually.

+### Key benefits:

-- Implementation usually requires less Javascript and CSS when compared to implementing an accessible dialog from scratch.
+- Requires less JavaScript and CSS than building a dialog from scratch.
-- Automatically adds an `open` attribute to indicate when the dialog is active and can be interacted with.
+- Toggles an `open` attribute to show when the dialog is active.
-- Automatically handles the `aria-modal` attribute for modal dialogs.
-This attribute helps assistive technologies to correctly identify and interact with the dialog.
+- Manages the `aria-modal` attribute on modal dialogs.
+This attribute helps assistive technologies to identify and interact with the dialog.
-- Inherently supports closing modal dialogs with the `esc` key.
+- Supports closing modal dialogs with the `esc` key.
   - Note: Does not support closing non-modal dialogs with the `esc` key by default.
-This can be added manually via Javascript.
+This can be added via custom Javascript.
-- Automatically manages focus within modal dialogs.
+- Manages focus within modal dialogs.
 - Comes with native functions to open and close dialogs.
-- Modal dialogs include a `::backdrop` pseudo-element that can be styled with CSS.
+- Modal dialogs include a `::backdrop` pseudo-element for styling.
-- The `<dialog>` element has semantic meaning.
+- Gives semantic meaning to your markup.

 ### ARIA attributes

-For attributes that are not handled out of the box by using the dialog element, we can add ourselves.
-We will need attributes on both the element that triggers the dialog and attributes on the dialog itself.
+For attributes that are not handled out of the box, we can add them ourselves.

+#### Trigger element

 The trigger is usually a button element so we'll move forward with that assumption.

-For the trigger button, we need to apply the [aria-haspopup](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-haspopup) and [aria-controls](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Attributes/aria-controls) attributes.
-`aria-haspopup="dialog"` tells assistive technologies that the button can trigger a popup, in this case, a dialog popup.
+- `aria-haspopup="dialog"` — announces that the button opens a dialog.

-Using `aria-controls` on the button, that then references the `id` attribute on our dialog, connects the two.
-It's like telling assistive technology, "Hey, this button controls this dialog with this ID!"

-Now for the dialog element, if our dialog has a heading or title, we can add an `id` attribute to our heading, and then use the `aria-labelledby` attribute on the dialog.
-This links the dialog to the visible title which is then read out loud by assistive technologies when the dialog appears.

-If there is a description or summary in the dialog, we can also use `aria-describedby` on the dialog element.
-This links the dialog to descriptive content which is also read aloud by assistive technologies.

-Now that we've gone over necessary and optional ARIA attributes, let's see what this looks like in practice.
+- `aria-controls="dialog-id"` — links the button to the dialog it controls.

+#### Dialog element

+If the dialog has a heading:

+- Give the heading an id.
+- Add `aria-labelledby="heading-id"` to link the dialog to its title.

+If the dialog has descriptive text:

+- Give the descriptive element an id.
+- Add `aria-describedby="description-id"`.

+Assistive technologies will read both the title and description when the dialog opens.

 ### HTML

-This is a bare-bones example of a button that triggers a dialog that has an "example-dialog" id attribute:
+A simple button that triggers a dialog might look like this:

 ``` html
 <button id="btn-dialog-trigger" aria-haspopup="dialog" aria-controls="example-dialog">